Avoca, Queensland: Education

 Avoca State School is a government primary (Prep-6) school for boys and girls at Twyford Street (24.8836°S 152.3134°E).
 In 2017, the school had an enrolment of 363 students with 33 teachers (26 full-time equivalent) and 16 non-teaching staff (11 full-time equivalent).
 It includes a special education program.

-There is no secondary school in Avoca.
-The nearest secondary school is in Bundaberg South.
+There are no secondary schools in Avoca.
+The nearest government secondary school is Bundaberg State High School in Bundaberg South to the east.